How do I troubleshoot high CPU utilization on my Amazon OpenSearch Service cluster?

 Note: The nodes hot threads output lists information for each node.
 The length of your output depends on how many nodes are running in your OpenSearch Service cluster.

-Additionally, use the cat nodes API to view the current breakdown of resource utilization.
-You can narrow down the subset of nodes with the highest CPU utilization with the following command:
+You can also use the cat nodes API to view the current breakdown of resource utilization.
+To narrow the subset of nodes with the highest CPU utilization, run the following command:

 GET _cat/nodes?v&s=cpu:desc

 The last column in your output displays your node name.
-For more information, see cat nodes API on the Elasticsearch website.
+For more information, see cat nodes API on the Elastic website.

 GET _nodes/<node-name>/hot_threads

-For more information, see Hot threads API on the Elasticsearch website.
+For more information, see Hot threads API on the Elastic website.

 <percentage> of cpu usage by thread 'opensearch[<nodeName>][<thread-name>]'

-The thread name indicates which OpenSearch Service processes are consuming high CPU.
+The thread name indicates the OpenSearch Service processes that are using high CPU.

 Check the write operation or bulk API thread pool